gvwilson/thirdbit/src/fiction/madica/index.md

 ## Betrayed!

-The next few minutes were a confused babble of, "But I don't want to be enhanced!" and, "Of course you do---you can get radar and lasers and all *kinds* of things!" that only ended when Laurellen said, "But what about going home?"
+The next few minutes were a confused babble of, "But I don't want to be enhanced!" and, "Of course you do—you can get radar and lasers and all *kinds* of things!" that only ended when Laurellen said, "But what about going home?"